Anthony Crosby: The Society for Promoting Practical Design

 Crosby was an inaugural member of The Society for Promoting Practical Design which was established in London 1838.
 He was elected to the post of Honorary Secretary in 1839.
 The purpose of the society was "promoting practical design and diffusing a knowledge and love of arts among the people" by providing public education in drawing and design.
 The society created a number of art schools, including one at Savile House, Leicester Square.
 In 1839 Crosby held meetings with Board of Trade to promote government establishment for schools of design.
 The society was instrumental in the establishment of schools of design across the country and the teaching of drawing classes in primary schools.

+The Museum Club

+Crosby was secretary to The Museum Club, a brief London literary club founded around 1844 and closed in 1849, likely named because some of its founder members were readers at the British Museum.
+It aimed to be a properly modest and real literary club for literary men and artists and was composed almost wholly of authors and publishers with others from various professions in London.

+The founders of the club included John Forster (biographer), William Macready and their friends.
+The club started life in a room above a house in Northumberland Street, Charing Cross and subsequently moved to premise at 5 Henrietta Street, Covent Garden.

+At its peak it had over 100 members including Douglas William Jerrold (who in 1847 tried to convince Charles Dickens to become a member), George Henry Lewes, David Masson, Charles Knight (publisher), William Hepworth Dixon, Thomas Kibble Hervey, Shirley Brooks, Leigh Hunt, Francis Sylvester Mahony, Edwin Landseer, John Leech (caricaturist), William James Erasmus Wilson, George Smith (publisher, born 1824) and Moriarty (an Irish writer).